5.00/5 from 10 reviews

 What's Includes

-• 6 Nights Hotel accommodations in Kathmandu at 3 star Hotel on Bed & Breakfast plan (before and after expedition).
+• 6 nights of hotel accommodations in Kathmandu at a 3-star hotel on a bed & breakfast plan (before and after the expedition).

-• Schedule flight Kathmandu/Lukla/Kathmandu for member, Liaison officer and Expedition staffs.
+• Schedule flight Kathmandu/Lukla/Kathmandu for member, liaison officer, and expedition staff.

 • Full board in lodges during trekking to base camp and back.